BlackWhiteYoshi/CircleDI/Readme_md/Blazor.md

 This attribute is for cross project razor components importing.

 A module or ServiceProvider decorated with this attribute gets an [TransientAttribute&lt;TService&gt;](TypeTables.md#transientattribute) for each razor component (class that inherits from [ComponentBase](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.componentbase)).
 Each attribute has also the *NoDispose*-property set to true, because they get disposed by the framework.
+When a component is registered manually, the component will not be added again.
 Another project referencing this project can have a ServiceProvider or module with an [ImportAttribute](TypeTables.md#importattribute) importing the module or ServiceProvider with the generated [TransientAttribute&lt;TService&gt;](TypeTables.md#transientattribute).

 For example, if you have a server project *Blazor* and a client project *Blazor.Client* with server project reference on client project